Scale armour: Java

-Ancient Western Asia

-Archaeological Findings
+Equine scale armour

-At the ancient site of Dura-Europos, there were two full sets of scale armor for horses found during archaeology excavations.
-These sets of armor were determined to be from the Roman occupation of the city in the 3rd century CE.
+At the ancient site of Dura-Europos, there were two full sets of scale armour for horses found during archaeology excavations.
+These sets of armour were determined to be from the Roman occupation of the city in the 3rd century CE.
 They were found in Tower 19, a defensive tower on the edge of the city, after destruction and fire due to defensive tactics.
 They were folded, one with an arrowhead still in it, and very well preserved.
-These horse "trappers"-- a term used in Simon James' excavation report-- were made of a textile base covered by a layer of metal scales, one with iron and one with bronze.
-Seeing as the armor sets were found within the city walls, they are assumed to have belonged to the Romans.
-However, the style of armor is tied to the Sasanian Empire so there is some confusion as to who the armor belonged to.
-Also found at Dura-Europos were drawings, or graffiti, that depicted scale armor on horses and cavalrymen.
+These horse "trappers"—a term used in Simon James's excavation report—were made of a textile base covered by a layer of metal scales, one with iron and one with bronze.
+As the armour sets were found within the city walls, they are assumed to have belonged to the Romans.
+However, the style of armour is tied to the Sasanian Empire so there is some confusion as to who the armor belonged to.
+Also found at Dura-Europos were drawings, or graffiti, that depicted scale armour on horses and cavalrymen.

 Comparison with other armour types

 Scale armour offers better and more solid protection from piercing and blunt attacks than chain mail.
 It is also cheaper to produce, but it is not as flexible and does not offer the same amount of coverage.
 Forms other than brigandine and coat of plates were uncommon in medieval Europe, but scale and lamellar remained popular elsewhere.

 Modern forms of scale armour are sometimes worn for decorative or LARP purposes, and may be made from materials such as steel, aluminium, or even titanium.

-A similar type of modern personal armour is Dragon Skin body armour, which uses ballistic fabric and high-impact resistant ceramic plates to protect against pistol and rifle fire.
+A similar type of modern personal armour is Dragon Skin body armour, which uses ballistic fabric and impact-resistant ceramic plates to protect against pistol and rifle fire.
 However, its "scales" are not exposed.